Tez2213/Prism_Insights/infrastructure/QUICKSTART.md

 **Expected output:**
 ```
-🔍 DynamoDB Seed Verification
+DynamoDB Seed Verification
 ============================================================

-📊 clients         (prism-clients)
+clients         (prism-clients)
-  ✅ 8 items found
+  8 items found
-  📝 Sample: TechFlow Solutions
+  Sample: TechFlow Solutions

-📊 licenses        (prism-licenses)
+licenses        (prism-licenses)
-  ✅ 10 items found
+  10 items found
-  📝 Sample: Microsoft 365 Business Premium
+  Sample: Microsoft 365 Business Premium

 ...

-🎉 All tables are properly seeded!
+All tables are properly seeded!
 ```

-## That's It! 🎉
+## That's It!

 Your DynamoDB tables now have all the mock data from your frontend.

 ## Next Steps

 Now you can:
-1. ✅ Create Lambda functions to read from DynamoDB
+1. Create Lambda functions to read from DynamoDB
-2. ✅ Update frontend to call Lambda instead of using local files
+2. Update frontend to call Lambda instead of using local files
-3. ✅ Add real-time updates
+3. Add real-time updates

-See `SIMPLE_PLAN.md` for the complete roadmap.
+See the main README.md for complete documentation.

 ## Troubleshooting